KriksalisProgrammer/MikrotikCertificateNotifier/README.md

 - 📅 Checks expiration dates of installed certificates
 - ⚠️ Sends alerts via Telegram if a certificate is close to expiring
 - 🛠 Fully configurable via `appsettings.json`
+- 📋 Built-in logging to track process and errors

 ## 🔧 Configuration